denten-books/plain-text/1-device.md

 Prior to perforated tape, the transmission of messages by telegraph required the presence of a skilled operator, able to transcribe messages from text to Morse code, and into the physical motion of a lever-operated circuit.
-In the operation of early telegraphy, the human operator acted as a mute interpreter between text and telegraph.
-The perforated tape decoupled the human from the machine.
+In the operation of early telegraphy, human operators acted as mute interpreters between text and telegraph.
+The perforated tape decoupled humans from machines.
 In US patent #1187035 (1916) on "Telegraphy", brothers Albert and Ralph Bumstead explain: "the object of our invention is to provide a system of telegraphy which does not require skilled operators for the transmission and reception of messages."[@bumstead_telegraphy_1916] Instead, the message was transcribed into perforation via mechanical means and then fed into the mechanism.
-The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, where perforated tape mediated between the two "worlds" of mechanics and electricity.
-A number of contraptions emerged at the time with the aim of transfiguring the mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
-These included machines for tape-controlled telegraphic transmission, tape-controlled printing, printing telegraphs, and remote broadcast programming devices for radio and television content [@wheatstone_improvement_1874;
+Typewriter's tape movement could then be coupled with telegraph electronics, where perforated tape mediated between the two "worlds" of mechanics and electricity.
+A number of contraptions emerged at the time with the aim of transfiguring mechanical action into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding."
+These included machines for tape-controlled telegraphic transmission, tape-controlled printing, printing telegraphs, and remote broadcast programming devices for radio and television content [@wheatstone_improvement_1874; @murray_tape-controlled_1905;
-@murray_tape-controlled_1905; @bumstead_telegraphy_1916; @creed_printing_1911;
+@bumstead_telegraphy_1916; @creed_printing_1911;
 @hallden_printing-telegraph_1929; @vriendt_program_1934;
 @brown_automatic_1936; @brown_selective_1936].